March 19, 1947 (Norwalk, CT) – December 21, 1967; 20 years old

 Casualty Location: Binh Duong, South Vietnam

-Awarded Purple Heart Medal
+Awarded Bronze Star Medal and Purple Heart Medal.

 From The Norwalk Hour, January 2, 1968

 The Vietnam War forced itself upon the consciousness of Norwalk Tuesday when the funeral cortege of another dead warrior wove through the uptown business district shortly after mid-day.
 PFC Richard F. Kaske was laid to rest in Riverside Cemetery and buried in a frozen hillside, the view from which encompasses the iced-over Norwalk River nearby and the snow-studded rocks of Cranbury in the distance.
-The cortege included two dozen cars, containing family and friends of the 20-year-old infantry man who died in Vietnam December 21 of burns inflicted by bursting anti-tank shells.
-Some shoppers, obviously aware of whose body was contained in the leading hearse, stopped in their tracks at the passing of the cortege, removed their hats and bowed their heads respectfully.
+The cortege included two dozen cars, containing family and friends of the 20-year-old infantryman who died in Vietnam on December 21 of burns inflicted by bursting anti-tank shells.
+Some shoppers, obviously aware of whose body was contained in the leading hearse, stopped in their tracks at the passing of the cortege, removed their hats, and bowed their heads respectfully.
 Others, either unknowing or uncaring, looked briefly at the hearse and the bereaved family following, then continued on their way.
-Shortly afterward, at the gravesite in the cemetery, the family, clergy and ta military honor guard performed last loving acts for the son of Mrs. And Mrs. John Kaske and the husband of Mrs. Barbara Van Steenberg Kaske, all of 20 Poplar Street.
+Shortly afterward, at the gravesite in the cemetery, the family, clergy, and a military honor guard performed the last loving acts for the son of Mrs. And Mrs. John Kaske and the husband of Mrs. Barbara Van Steenberg Kaske, all of 20 Poplar Street.
 “Greater love hath no man than this that he lay down his life for his friends.”
 Thus spoke St. Paul in the New Testaments, according to Reverend Richard N. Thomas, pastor of the East Norwalk Methodist Church.
 Reverend Thomas has conducted a short service earlier in the crowded quarters of the white church at East Avenue and Van Zant Street.
 He had referred more than once to St. Paul’s words in describing the unexplainable acts of man and God which so often seem to lead to tragic events of which PFC Kaske had become a part.
 “We are experiencing the evil of man organized in modern war.
 They told us World War I was the war to end all wars.
 They referred to World War II as the war which would make the world safe for Democracy.
 Somewhere we have missed our basic responsibilities.
 If only we could learn to practice what our Lord said: “Peace I leave with you.”
-Reverend Thomas, seeking to assuage the grief of the young veteran’s family, said: “I know it’s difficult to relate this death tin a far-off corner of the world to ourselves.
+Reverend Thomas, seeking to assuage the grief of the young veteran’s family, said: “I know it’s difficult to relate this death in a far-off corner of the world to ourselves.
 But this life has been given for you and for me, in the line of duty and for his country.
 We must rededicate and reconsecrate ourselves to living together here in Norwalk in love.
 This life has been given so that life may go on.
 We must return after this day to our daily responsibilities, keeping our ideals in mind, so that this death shall not have been in vain.”
 Reverend Thomas had known PFC Kaske when the soldier had played for the basketball team at the church.
 Speaking specifically to the widow who is expecting, he said: “Ten years from now I’d like to meet this son or daughter and share the wonderful things I know about this fine lad.”
 Speaking to the family, he said: “It may be in the unspoken word or the firm handshake, but underneath it will be the dignity of man manifesting itself in the willingness to share your grief.”
 Reverend William F. Scheyd, assistant pastor of St. Mary’s offered a prayer for the repose of the soul of the veteran.
 The 18-year-old widow is a communicant at St. Mary’s.
-At the cemetery where the family was sheltered from the freezing wind by a small tent, Reverend Thomas crossed three white gladioli on PFC Kaske’s casket, blessed it, committed it and stood by as the military honor guard gave the rifle salute.
+At the cemetery where the family was sheltered from the freezing wind by a small tent, Reverend Thomas crossed three white gladioli on PFC Kaske’s casket, blessed it, committed it, and stood by as the military honor guard gave the rifle salute.
 A Norwalk High School student, Seth Abramson, blew “Taps.”
-The flag over the casket was folded, presented to Mrs. Barbara Kaske, whose head bobbed with sobs.
-Reverend Thomas moved over, looked the widow, the mother and father in the eye and smiled proudly upon them while wishing them courage.
+The flag over the casket was folded and presented to Mrs. Barbara Kaske, whose head bobbed with sobs.
+Reverend Thomas moved over, looked the widow, the mother, and the father in the eye, and smiled proudly upon them while wishing them courage.
 Reverend Scheyd took the widow in his arms, comforted her, and then she was alone.